Identity in Adolescence

 Change our expectations

-For most teens, early mornings are no longer the ideal times to create positive memories.
-In fact, the times that work best for us may not be ideal for them.
+Expecting our teens to want to connect with us in the same way that they did when they were younger tends to backfire.
+The times that work best for us may not be ideal for them.
 Instead, young people are eager to connect with adults on their own schedule and their own terms.
 This mismatch can lead to frustration on both sides.

+It’s easy to get discouraged when our best attempts to spark conversation are dismissed.
+For tweens, our mistimed invitations can feel intrusive or annoying.
 But given a little time and space, most teens will take small opportunities on their own terms to start the conversations that they want or need to have.
 It could be in the car, well after our bedtime, on their way out the door, or while we are watching a show side by side.
 The catch?
 We have to be ready to take their invitation.

 Maintain rituals